This post was first published in 2015 but has been updated in 2019 with the most recent information Best Beach Towns in Australia.

-But Bicheno is a great little town and a haven for adventurous travelers, offering everything from deep sea fishing and penguin tours to scenic walks and motorcycle adventures.
-Its ideal location make Bicheno a perfect destination for those looking to experience the Freycinet National Park without paying the inflated prices in Swansea or Coles Bay.
+But Bicheno is a great little town and a haven for adventurous travelers, offering everything from deep sea fishing and penguin tours (check out this tour option – they put the welfare of the penguins first!) to scenic walks and motorcycle adventures.
+Its ideal location makes Bicheno a perfect destination for those looking to experience the Freycinet National Park without paying the inflated prices in Swansea or Coles Bay.

 We can’t stress enough the importance of travel insurance, especially in a country like Australia.
 Whether you just plan to explore the cities, do a little bit of hiking, or go extreme (think surfing, scuba diving, or ever skydiving), being protected on your travels is an irreplaceable peace of mind.
 We learned about the importance of travel insurance the hard way and now we never travel without coverage.

 Like this post?
 Pin it for later!